Field hockey pitch: Criticism

-The World Hockey magazine reported on the first hockey tournament played on an artificial pitch in 1975—a trial event in Montreal prior to the Olympics—and said the surface had "enormous benefits".
+World Hockey magazine reported on the first hockey tournament played on an artificial pitch in 1975—a trial event in Montreal prior to the Olympics—and said the surface had "enormous benefits".
 Steve Ruskin, of Sports Illustrated, said that "A slow, analytical game gave way to one of nonstop, true-hop action."
 However, it has been stated that the decision to make artificial surfaces mandatory greatly favoured more affluent Western countries who could afford these new pitches.
 Before the switch to an artificial surface the Indian men's hockey team were dominant, winning seven of the eight Olympic gold medals between 1928 and 1964.
 In 1996, Indian hockey player Ajit Pal Singh stated that despite its size "[India] can afford only 12 or so AstroTurf fields".
 Sardara Singh, captain of the Indian men's hockey team, said that "hockey players in India play on astroturf[sic] for the first time at the age of 19 or 20 and find it hard to adapt."
 It is claimed that the Pakistan hockey team have performed well following the change of surface despite the country being worse off economically and having fewer artificial pitches but the Pakistani team has also not reached the Olympic finals except once in 1984.
 When describing the change of surface, Ruskin said that "for India it was like starting over, with all nations even in field hockey."